Risk Management at the University is overseen by the Directorate of Planning, within Professional Services.

 The Strategic Risk Register is managed as part of a comprehensive corporate governance system, designed to ensure that the appropriate level of checks and balances are in place.
 First, the University Management Group (UMG) receive detailed bi-annual risk management reports, variants of which go on to Policy and Resources Committee and Audit and Risk Committee.
 In turn, a high-level report is submitted to University Court twice per year; Court is the institutional body with ultimate accountability for risk management.

 Within Schools, Professional Services and on projects, Risk Management is addressed locally, and is considered an important management tool.
 At School level, Risk Management is overseen by Executive Committees, and it is fully integrated as part of the School strategic planning process.
 Information on the management of risk at this level is included in the biannual reports to Court.

 |If you have any queries about University risk management or the University's Strategic Risk Register, please contact Iain Grant.|

-Internal audit provides the University Court, through the Audit Committee, with an independent and objective opinion on governance, risk management and internal control and their effectiveness in achieving the organisation’s agreed objectives.
+Internal audit provides the University Court, through the Audit and Risk Committee, with an independent and objective opinion on governance, risk management and internal control and their effectiveness in achieving the organisation’s agreed objectives.
 It also has an independent and objective advisory role to help senior managers improve governance, risk management and internal control.
 The work of internal audit forms a part of the University’s overall assurance framework.

 To ensure objectivity, the University outsources its Internal Audit function and these services are currently provided by PricewaterhouseCoopers.